outerbounds/hpo-project/README.md

 study.optimize(objective, n_trials=10)
 ```

 Sometimes it is desirable to early stop unpromising trials.
-The mechanism for doing this in Optuna is called as [`optuna.pruners`](https://optuna.readthedocs.io/en/stable/reference/pruners.html), which uses intermediate objective function state varaibles of previous trials to determine a boolean representing whether the trial should be pruned.
+The mechanism for doing this in Optuna is called [`optuna.pruners`](https://optuna.readthedocs.io/en/stable/reference/pruners.html), which uses intermediate objective function state variables of previous trials to determine a boolean representing whether the trial should be pruned.

 #### Resuming studies
 To resume a study, simply pass in the name of the previous study.